{{flagHref}}

 ISFET

-Industrial processes, Biotechnology
+Industrial processes, biotechnology

-Higher cost and requires specialised equipment
+Higher cost, specialised equipment

-For further information, please refer to Stanford Advanced Materials (SAM).
+For more information, please check Stanford Advanced Materials (SAM).

 Frequently Asked Questions